alastorid/bobo/README.md

 ## Q1: I cannot type some words, like omf (嗎)

-Click the top right language icon and switch to tradictional chinese mode.
+Click the top right language icon and switch to traditional chinese mode.

 # Known Issue